alwalxed/phone-wordlist-generator/README.md

-# Prefixed Combinations Generator
+# Phone Number Wordlist Generator

-This Python script generates combinations of 7 digits prefixed with a custom string and saves them to a file.
+This Python script generates a wordlist of 7-digit combinations prefixed with a custom string and saves them to a file

 ## Usage